The Query Builder is a visual queries editor. You can invoke it from the Data Source Wizard.

-The Query Builder provides a toolbar with the following commands.
+The Query Builder provides a toolbar with the following commands:

 Removes the selected table or view from the query.

 Reverses the most recent action.

 Enable check boxes for the table columns you want to include into the query result set.

-When the left outer join is selected, the relationship line displays an arrow pointing at the "right" table of the join clause.
+If you select the left outer join, the relationship line displays an arrow which points at the "right" table of the join clause.

 Select All (*)

 Specifies whether to include only distinct values to the result set.
-The default value is No.

 Specifies a custom column name (alias).